Introduction

 Setup

-To ensure that the users you have shared your extension with are able to utilise its functionality fully and error-free, we bundle the source files together with the required packages using conda as the bundling channel.
+To ensure that the users you have shared your extension with are able to utilize its functionality fully and error-free, we bundle the source files together with the required packages using pixi-pack.

 The knime.yml file (refer to the Python Node Extension Setup section for an example of this configuration file) contains the information required to bundle your extension, including: